 This temporary hair loss can persist for the amount of time a patient is taking sertraline and can show up as bald patches or hair thinning.

 Anti-depressants, like sertraline, can sometimes trigger a type of hair loss known as telogen effluvium.
-This is a temporary hair loss condition that can be caused by stress or hormonal changes that interrupt your hair’s natural growth cycle.
-Anxiety and depression themselves can themselves cause telogen effluvium.
-Learn more about anxiety-related hair loss and hair loss and depression.
+This temporary hair loss occurs when an individual experiences stress or hormonal changes that interrupt their hair’s natural growth cycle.
+Anxiety and depression themselves can cause telogen effluvium.

 Telogen effluvium is excessive, non-scarring hair shedding that affects hair follicles in the ‘resting’ phase.
 The mechanism behind anti-depressant-induced hair loss isn’t yet known, although there is some suggestion they can change the hair structure, which may contribute to hair loss [3].